What is Polycystic Ovary Syndrome and how can you tell if you have it?

 One particularly effective medication is Metformin, which is commonly used to address insulin resistance - a hallmark feature of PCOS.
 By improving insulin sensitivity, Metformin can help regulate menstrual cycles, reduce androgen levels, and even support weight management and fertility in some cases.
 However, it’s most beneficial for those with insulin resistance and should always be prescribed under medical guidance.

-What you eat can make a real difference to your PCOS.
 Eating processed and heavily preserved foods can contribute to inflammation and insulin resistance, so aim to eat more whole foods (such as fruits and vegetables) that are free from artificial sugars, hormones and preservatives, and are as close to their natural, unprocessed state as possible.
 Without having to deal with extra hormones and preservatives from the food you are eating, your endocrine system can better regulate your blood sugar.

-Try to consume more unprocessed, high-carb foods such as quinoa, oats, bananas, blueberries and sweet potatoes, as these will improve insulin sensitivity, and olive oil, tomatoes, leafy greens, fatty fish and nuts as these all help to fight inflammation³.
+Try to consume more unprocessed, high-carb foods such as quinoa, oats, bananas, blueberries and sweet potatoes, as these will improve insulin sensitivity, and olive oil, tomatoes, leafy greens, fatty fish and nuts as these all help to fight inflammation.

 Iron and magnesium-rich foods are also worth including in your diet to ease PCOS symptoms, as well as high fibre foods to aid digestion.
-Finally, it is thought that caffeine consumption may be linked to oestrogen changes for some women⁴, so it may be worth cutting down on the coffee and trying a decaf alternative such as herbal tea.
+Finally, it is thought that caffeine consumption may be linked to oestrogen changes for some women, so it may be worth cutting down on the coffee and trying a decaf alternative such as herbal tea.

 How can I find out if I have PCOS?